abzcoding/lvim/README.md

 ## Language-Server Protocol (LSP)

-To leverage LSP auto-completions and other functionalities, once you open a file in Neovim, run `:LspInstall <server>` to use [nvim-lsp-installer](lsp installer) installation feature.
+To leverage LSP auto-completions and other functionalities, after you open a file in Neovim, run `:LspInstall <server>` to use [nvim-lsp-installer](lsp installer) installation feature.
 Use `Tab` to list available servers.

-Here are some useful LSP server installations:
+Here are some common LSP server installations:

 - `:LspInstall html cssls jsonls yamlls`
 - `:LspInstall gopls`